FanchenBao/probe_request_injection/readme.md

 ### Example 2: emit probe request

-1. Emit on wlan1, channel 10, every second, with no specified MAC prefix
+1. Emit on wlan1, channel 10, every second, using current time stamp as MAC prefix

     ```
     ./emit/emit.sh -i wlan1 -c 10 --interval 1
     ```

-2. Emit on wlan1, channel 5, with MAC prefix set to `12:34:56`
+2. Emit on wlan1, channel 5, with MAC prefix set to `12:34:56` and default emission interval
     ```
     ./emit/emit.sh -i wlan1 -c 5 --mac 12:34:56
     ```

 ### Example 3: emit probe request on 30 and 40 dBm

-After going through [Example 1](https://github.com/FanchenBao/probe_request_injection#example-1-modify-txpower), we can use the following script to emit probe request on wlan1 at two different txpower level, with their MAC address specifying which txpower level they are on.
+After going through [Example 1](https://github.com/FanchenBao/probe_request_injection#example-1-modify-txpower), we can use the following script to emit probe request on wlan1 at two different txpower levels, with their MAC address specifying which txpower level they are on.
 Each emission lasts 30 seconds.

 ```bash
 COUNTRY_LIST="ZA ZW"